Attachment based therapy is based on the premise that the way you were brought up affects the way you behave today.

 Granted, you can go a long way to getting better at regulating your emotions through functional activities such as mindfulness and meditation.
 But to fundamentally change the firing patterns in your brain that occur when you engage in a relationship with another person, you have to be engaged in a relationship with another person.
 For instance, you must go through emotional ups and downs with them.
 You must persevere through difficult times without ending the relationship.
 Additionally, you have to recognize your habitual ways of managing those difficult moments.
 All the while experiencing someone react differently than you expect to your “true” feelings.
 And eventually, you react to yourself in the same, more accepting way.

 “Earned Secure” Attachment Style

-When you have repeated the above process enough times, your brain firing patterns will have changed.
-You will have gained what is called an “earned secure” attachment style.
-You will be able to engage in a committed, stable, long-term relationship, and you will be available to consistently attune to your children.
+When you have repeated the above process enough times, your brain’s firing patterns will have changed.
+Only then will you have gained what is called an “earned secure” attachment style.
+Finally, you will be able to engage in a committed, stable, long-term relationship.
+And you will be available to consistently attune to your children.

 When you do this, both you and your loved ones will be able to feel safe, soothed and secure.
 And you will thrive.